assafom/hackathon-nervosnetwork/step-12/README.md

      }
    }
 ```
-And that's it for truffle-config!
+And that's it for truffle-config.
+I also have a contracts_build_directory config that points to the client directory where the front end will read the contract artifact from.

 #### The final truffle-config.js file
 ```